 When you think of Miami, you might think of high-rise buildings, luxurious yachts, and upscale nightlife.
 What may not come to mind is the Venetian Islands — a man-made island chain in Biscayne Bay.
-The Venetians are made up of Biscayne Island, San Marco Island, San Marino Island, Di Lido Island, and Rivo Alto Island are all connected to the mainland via the Venetian Causeway, but they manage to provide a respite from Miami’s hustle and bustle.
+Venetians Islands Homes for sale are made up of Biscayne Island, San Marco Island, San Marino Island, Di Lido Island, and Rivo Alto Island are all connected to the mainland via the Venetian Causeway, but they manage to provide a respite from Miami’s hustle and bustle.

 However, most people don’t know when these islands were built, and what the purpose behind them was.
 Keep reading to learn all the historical facts you need to know about the Venetian Islands.